Erdos-Projects/spring-2026-hitmakers/README.md

 **Why Sigmoid wins:**

-- Sigmoid and isotonic produce **identical classification metrics** (same Precision, Recall, F1) at their respective thresholds — the probability rescaling is similar enough that no classification decision changes.
+- Sigmoid and isotonic produce **identical classification metrics** (same Precision, Recall, F1) at their respective thresholds.
 - Sigmoid **preserves AUC exactly** (0.773 vs 0.768 for isotonic), meaning the ranking of artists is unaffected.
 - Isotonic regression is known to overfit on small datasets (sklearn recommends n > 1000); our training set has 607 artists, making sigmoid the safer choice.
 - Both calibrated models improve Brier score and log loss over the uncalibrated baseline, confirming that probabilities are genuinely more trustworthy after calibration.

 The cost of calibration is a modest drop in F1 (0.667 → 0.653) and precision (0.627 → 0.603), shared equally by both methods.
 This is the honest price of making probabilities meaningful rather than just optimising for the binary decision.

-The final saved model (`final_rf_model_simplified.pkl`) includes the sigmoid calibrator and re-tuned threshold (0.43).
-To generate a calibrated probability for a new artist, apply `model_final` followed by `calibrator` rather than using `predict_proba` on the base model directly.

 ---